Ireland to introduce a new auto-enrollment pension scheme for employees [Updated]

 Key employer considerations

 One of the most significant and obvious impacts that auto-enrollment will have on employers is the cost of employer contributions.
 Businesses will need to budget for it, but there are many other key areas that employers will need to consider.
-Much will relate to what pension plan, if any, employers currently have in place for their employees and how this will compare to what is outlined under the new auto-enrollment mandate.
+Much will relate to what pension plan, if any, employers have in place for their employees and how this will compare to what is outlined under the new auto-enrollment mandate.

 What this means for employers who do not offer a plan: